Had an Aversion to Biology

 Stephen Hawking took a liking to mathematics from an early age, and he would have liked to have majored in it.
 His father, Frank, however, had different ideas.
-He hoped Stephen would instead study medicine.
+He hoped Stephen would study medicine.

 But, for all his interest in science, Stephen didn't care for biology.
 He has said that he found it to be "too inexact, too descriptive" [source: Larsen].
 He would have rather devoted his mind to more precise, well-defined concepts.